System Design Space

 • Build a high-level architecture and identify critical components.

-• Talk through the evolution: from MVP to scaling and operational support.
+• Talk through evolution: from MVP to scale and sustained operations.

-If you need a reference framework, take a look Design principles for scalable systems And Interview Approaches.
+If you need a reference framework, take a look at Design principles for scalable systems and System Design Interviews: A 7-Step Approach.

 For additional hands-on practice on interview-style problem framing and depth, use System Design Primer (problem set) and High Scalability.